 Thimpu Tshechu is one of the biggest and the most important festival celebrated in Thimpu, the capital of Bhutan.
 Tshechus are celebrated in Bhutan's major cities in honour of Guru Rinpoche (Padmasambhava) who brought tantric Buddhism to Bhutan in the 8th century.
 Thimpu Tsechu was first observed in 1670 AD, during the reign of Tenzing Rabgye, the fourth ruler of Bhutan, to celebrate the birth anniversary of Guru Padmasambhasava.
 This 3-day long festival is celebrated on the eighth month of the Bhutanese lunar calendar at the magnificent Tashichho Dzong.

 Thimphu Tsechu is witnessed by thousands of people who travel to Thimpu from far and near.
 As it is a religious festival, Bhutanese believe that they are blessed by Bhutanese saints and gain merit by attending a Tshechu.
-During the festival masked dances representing the life of Guru Padmasambhava are performed.
+During the festival, masked dances representing the life of Guru Padmasambhava are performed.

 The other major performances that one can enjoy are the Shaw Sachi (Dance of the Stags) and Guru Tshengye (8 Manifestations of the Guru).
 Viewing these performances is considered to be very spiritual and believed to cleanse one's sins.
 Locals from other Dzongkhags(areas) converge to the capital city of Thimphu to take part in this religious festival.

-Witness this vibrant festival and celebrate with the local Bhutanese this wonderful festival by booking our Bhutan Heritage Tour and Bhutan Cultural Tour.
+Witness this vibrant festival and celebrate with the local Bhutanese wonderful festival by booking our Bhutan Heritage Tour and Bhutan Cultural Tour.

 Celebrated in September, Wangduephodrang Tshechu is one of the oldest annual tshechus celebrated in the Himalayan country.
 This annual festival is held in the Wangdue Phodrang district of central Bhutan.
-The festival was first introduced by Zhabdrang Ngawang Namgyal in the 17th century after the completion of the magnificent Wanduephodrang dzong.
+Zhabdrang Ngawang Namgyal first introduced the festival in the 17th century after the completion of the magnificent Wanduephodrang dzong.